peng-217/tp/docs/DeveloperGuide.md

 - Notes in the note list can be found by their titles and scene index.
 - Unwanted notes can be deleted.

 ### UI component
 **API:** Ui.java

 The ui component communicates with the user via the terminal.
+Other component call methods of ui to print output to terminal.

 How the ui work
 - Print messages to terminal depending on the scene.
+- Print corresponding output to terminal according to input command.

 ### Command component
 **API:** Command.java